 However, these tasks are critical to the success of your business, and without someone else to focus on it, you have to be the person managing all the moving pieces.

 If you’re having trouble navigating the complicated waters of human resources, we’ve got you covered.
 Below are 10 HR resources for small business owners that should be kept close by for HR questions or issues that you’re not well-versed in handling or you’re too busy in leadership.

 Great leadership and employees can take a business from nothing to a beloved organization with a long list of clients and customers.
-The art of interviewing, however, can be very difficult—especially if you don’t know what questions to ask.
-Check out the HR resources Toolkit to learn about how to ask the right interview questions to find the perfect fit for your company.
+However, the art of interviewing can be very difficult, especially if you don’t know what questions to ask.

 Payroll processing can be a tedious and time-consuming task.
+But there are plenty of efficient tools to use out there, such as a payroll calculator to determine payroll deduction amounts.
+However, you need to make sure the tool fits your business.
 Not only does an inefficient payroll process lead to angry employees, but it can also cause tax and compliance issues that will be costly to fix.
 Learn how to implement a comprehensive and efficient payroll system with this thorough resource.

 Ensuring that you’re compliant with all of the various federal and state employment laws is essential.
 Doing so, however, is often easier said than done as laws are constantly changing.
 Check out ADP’s Compliance Connection for the most up-to-date compliance resources and avoid legal issues.

 Employee recruitment strategies have drastically changed over the past five years.
-If you’re not using the most up-to-date recruitment tactics you could be missing out on top talent.
+If you’re not using the most up-to-date recruitment solutions like recruiting CRM, you could be missing out on top talent.
 This guide shares how you can hire great employees using technology.